 There’s a lot that goes into project management and being able to set your team up for success.

-It is key to understand your project well enough to outline what phases your team needs to successfully complete their required parts.
+After all, it is key to understand your project well enough to outline what phases your team needs to successfully complete their required parts.

 Simply put, procedures are the steps that construct the process that a project requires.

-What is a process?
+What is a Process?

 Studies show that having a set structure can help employees better execute on their plans.

-These could be anything from creating a campaign for a client to breaking down what task an employee needs to complete to properly ship an order.
+Processes are typically created to outline and create an effective roadmap to your most common and important tasks.
+These could be anything from creating a campaign for a client to breaking down what tasks employees will need to complete to properly ship an order.

 The goal of each and every process you create is to: